igorbrigadir/twitter-history/README.md

 # twitter-history
 Tracking significant changes to the Twitter API or platform as a whole.

 Attempting to be accurate to the day for dates, and as exhaustive as possible.
 Main purpose was to have a reference for when to use certain filters in APIs, and originally created for keeping track of dates when writing about features.
 Edits / additions welcome.

-This is a rabbit hole.
-Historically, things have appeared and disappeared over time, only to re-appear again, like [tweet link previews](https://twitter.com/IgorBrigadir/status/514767293562507264) for example, spotted in the wild, removed, then came back as Quote Tweets.
-Before it was a very good subtweet tactic.

-Custom Timelines are now "Collections" in TweetDeck, but morphed / merged with "Moments" for Web / Mobile.
-But Collections on TweetDeck still exist.

 ### Why?

 Archiving mostly, but also as a reference for analysis, for when things can be attributed to platform changes rather than some other changes you may be interested in measuring.
-For example: Did you measure a shift in user behaviour? or was it a UI tweak?
-Is this a bot? or just someone using a new Thread feature to post tweets?  etc.

 ### What is a significant change?:

-Roughly, any change that is platform-wide is included, eg: Major changes to UI like Retweet button are included, but incremental changes to Apps may not be.
+Roughly, any change that is platform-wide is included, eg: Major changes to UI like Retweet button.
 Policy tweaks to TOS, Developer agreement aren't in here, but maybe should be.
-Probably shouldn't include events about individuals or groups (eg: some celebrity deleted / suspended etc).
+Suggestions on classifying this better are welcome.

 ### Data: